jamiegonzalez/idk/Preprocessing-Continuous-EEG-Data.md

 - Location: `ERPLAB > Preprocess Continuous EEG Data > Shift Event Codes`
 - Input:
   - **Event codes**: list of event codes to shift
-  - **Timeshift**: Amount of time to move the event code either forwards/backwards in time
+  - **Timeshift**: Amount of time, in milliseconds, to move the event code either forwards/backwards in time
     - If timeshift is positive, the EEG event code time-values are shifted to the right (e.g. increasing delay).
     - If timeshift is negative, the event code time-values are shifted to the left (e.g decreasing delay).
     - If timeshift is 0, the EEG's time values are not shifted.